 HOW TO GET THERE

 Unless you’re on a cruise ship, most travelers to Taiwan will be arriving by air.
-Taipei has two international airports — Taoyuan and Songshan — but the vast majority of international flights are served by the former.
-Taoyuan is around 45 minutes away from the city center so a taxi will be expensive, around TWD 1,000-1,200 depending on traffic.
-I suggest taking a bus instead as it’s the best and most economical way of getting to the city from the airport.
+Taipei has two international airports — Taoyuan and Songshan — but the vast majority of international flights are served by Taoyuan.
+You can get to the city from Taoyuan Airport by MRT, bus, taxi, or private transfer.

 HOW LONG TO STAY